 He has served on the Boards of 21 organizations (12 of them being Boards and Councils of High/Higher Education).
 He was the Chairman of the Governing Council of Presbyterian College of Education, Akropong (2006-2014), Chairman of the Governing Council of Presbyterian Women’s College of Education, Aburi (2008-2015) and a member of the Governing Council of the Presbyterian University College (2007-2013).

-Rev. Prof. Mante, has been a member of the National Accreditation Board of the Republic of Ghana since 2011 where he has served on several of its committees including Accreditation Committee, Quality Assurance Committee, Institutional Visits Committee, Administration Committee, and Finance Committee.
+Rev. Prof. Mante, was a member of the National Accreditation Board of the Republic of Ghana from 2011 where he served on several of its committees including Accreditation Committee, Quality Assurance Committee, Institutional Visits Committee, Administration Committee, and Finance Committee.
 Currently he chairs the Ethics in Research Committee of the University of Ghana, a position he has held since 2013.